Monthly Archives: March 2026

 A Favorite Travel Bag Gets Even Better

-One of my favorite designers and manufacturers of bags for travel and work is WaterField Designs in San Francisco, where all of ther products are produced.
-The company just announced an update to one its best-selling products, the Air Porter Carry-On, a personal item underseat bag.
-It’s been refined using input from many of its […]
+One of my favorite designers and manufacturers of bags for travel and work is WaterField Designs in San Francisco, where all of ther products are designed and produced.
+The company just announced an update to one its best-selling products, the Air Porter Carry-On, a personal item underseat bag that pairs perfectly with a rollerboard.
+It’s […]

 Your Next Phone or Laptop Might Cost More